optimalbrew/analytics/README.md

 * [Multiple regression and generalized random forest](./genRandForest.ipynb) : simple "text book" example of a wage regression to compare linear models with random forest based estimation.

 * [Mixed logit regression with random coefficients](./mixedLogit.ipynb)  Todo: extend example to cover random forest approach using multinomial logit and classification trees with CRAN package 'ranger'.

+### Spectrum Sharing
+Link to repo with [R programs](https://github.com/petecarkeek/Spectrum_Sharing) to generate plots for IEEE paper on dynamic spectrum allocation in licensed wireless bands.